What is Media Buying?

 Media buyers oversee the media buying process, with input from the media planning team.
 With an understanding of marketing goals and target audience preferences given by the media planning team, media buyers execute the actual purchase of the advertisement space.
 A huge part of the media buyer position is negotiating with the sites, networks, and other channels they want ads to appear on.
 They must ensure they are purchasing the correct placements at the correct times, for the correct duration, all within strict budgets.

 Media buyers should also use marketing performance tools to track key performance metrics and delivery to ensure the ad is placed in accordance with the agreement and that it is meeting campaign goals.

 What is the Difference Between Media Buying and Media Planning?

 While media buyers and media planners certainly work closely together, their roles are very different.
 In short, media planning is the first step.
-Based on the conclusions and strategies determined by this team, media buyers execute on the media plan – placing the agreed upon ads on the appropriate channels.
+Based on the conclusions and strategies determined by this team, media buyers execute the media plan – placing the agreed-upon ads on the appropriate channels.

-With the media plan established, media buyers connect with their counterparts across the agreed upon media sites.
-These are often sales / account executives, whose responsibility it is to find relevant advertisers.
-These two parties negotiate placement, time and cost.
-Media buyers often use the following tactics to execute on media plans:
+With the media plan established, media buyers connect with their counterparts across the agreed-upon media sites.
+These are often sales/account executives, whose responsibility is to find relevant advertisers.
+These two parties negotiate placement, time, and cost.
+Media buyers often use the following tactics to execute media plans:

-- Direct buys: When a media buyer negotiates ad rates and run times with a specific advertiser (e.g. fashion designers working directly with the Vogue team to place ads on their site / magazine).
+- Direct Buys: When a media buyer negotiates ad rates and run times with a specific advertiser (e.g., fashion designers working directly with the Vogue team to place ads on their site or magazine).